 Yes, there are some women that still do handstands up until the final weeks of their third trimester, but that doesn’t mean every pregnant woman is safe doing so!
 We are all unique and differ in our Yoga practice.
 Some of us might be completely new to Yoga asana, whereas others have been practicing for years.

 It is also important to pay attention to how our bodies are ever changing.
 If you had your first baby and are now pregnant with your second baby, you might find that your body responds differently to the same movements and poses.
 Through a regular prenatal yoga practice you can notice these changes and let your body adapt to finding its balance point (which by the way will change every single day while your bump is growing).
 I previously wrote about some powerful prenatal yoga poses which you may want to try.

 External factors can also impact your practice.
 For example, you simply can’t control seasonal changes!
 A hot, sticky room most likely is not the right environment for a pregnant woman to practice Yoga in.
-Focus on your needs and if unsure look up some prenatal yoga classes to meet up with other expectant mothers.
+Focus on your needs, and try out some prenatal yoga classes to meet other expectant mothers and get inspiration (no pressure though – I totally believe that traditional prenatal yoga is not for every pregnant mom).
 This is a great opportunity to become part of a wonderful community to support, and learn from, each other.

 One last thing to note here is that our Yoga practice can change every day, not just for pregnant women.
 If you have a lot going on in your job or are dealing with a tricky relationship, adding pranayama or meditation to your practice might be of greater benefit than just asana.

 As a start, try out my guided meditation for pregnancy.
 Give yourself permission to adapt your practice and embrace the journey of motherhood.